jizhang02/Code-Note/Note/docs/Medical-imaging-processing-software.md

 * It is easy to open a CT and PET image in one window or both two windows, the position is the same.
 * Adjust the contrast by clicking auto mode.
 * Load segmentation masks on the CT images and segmentation organs in 3D mode.
+* When mask and CT are loaded, the left side will show CT value and mask value of a point.
 * PaintBrush Mode on masks->Right click, remove label; Left click, add label.
 * Polygon Mode -> Draw line on current label -> accept -> move to next slide -> paste last polygon -> drag the line to fine tune.
 * LabelEditor -> Hide certain labels in all windows to only show one label.